deontaljaard/elevator-control-system-scala/README.md

 * Check for instances were all the elevators are travelling in a specific direction to ensure 'availability' for the opposite direction.
 * Use value classes for numeric types in the elevator status case class.
-* Use concurrent collections to make the solution thread-safe and more robust for use in a web service.